localstack/docs/content/en/user-guide/extensions/getting-started/index.md

 ## Installation

-To get started, start your LocalStack instance with your `LOCALSTACK_API_KEY`.
+To get started, start your LocalStack instance with your `LOCALSTACK_AUTH_TOKEN`.
 Access our [Extension Manager](https://app.localstack.cloud/inst/default/extensions/manage), and click the **Install** button for the MailHog extension.

 {{< figure src="install-extensions.png" alt="Extensions Manager" width="800">}}